wazuh/wazuh-documentation/source/user-manual/agents/agent-life-cycle.rst

 ------------

 - **Never connected:** The agent has been registered but has not yet connected to the manager.
 - **Pending.** The authentication process is pending: The manager has received a request for connection from the agent but has not received anything else.
 This may indicate a firewall issue.
-The agent will be in this state one time in its life cycle.
+The agent will be in this state one time in its life cycle after each startup.
 - **Active:** The agent has successfully connected and can now communicate with the manager.
 - **Disconnected:** The manager will consider the agent disconnected if it does not receive any ``keep alive`` messages within :ref:`agents_disconnection_time<reference_agents_disconnection_time>` (20s default time).